Open navigation menu

 Contributions are welcome, but the bar is evidence and auditability rather than broad unsupported edits.

-• To report an error or request a tool: open an issue with the source links that support the correction.
+• To report an error: use the 'Data correction' issue template with the source that supports the correction.

 Project entry points